Buying A Dental Practice Checklist: 10 Easy Steps to Acquisition

 Once signed, these agreements will be submitted to the bank so that the bank can finalize the underwriting for your practice loan and transfer the funds to the seller.

-Once the seller has received the purchase funds, and all other conditions under the practice purchase Agreement are met, you will be allowed to take possession of the practice.
+Once the seller has received the purchase funds, and all other conditions under the practice purchase agreement are met, you will be allowed to take possession of the practice.

 Step 9: Send out a Transition Letter to Patients